Clinic Exclusive

-Clinic Exclusive (UK theatrical title: Clinic Xclusive; working title With These Hands; re-released as Sex Clinic) is a 1971 British erotic film directed by Don Chaffey and starring Georgina Ward, Alexander Davion, Carmen Silvera and Windsor Davies.
+Clinic Exclusive (also known as Clinic Xclusive, With These Hands and Sex Clinic) is a 1971 British erotic film directed by Don Chaffey and starring Georgina Ward, Alexander Davion, Carmen Silvera and Windsor Davies.

 Plot

-Julie Mason (Georgina Ward) abuses her position as the owner of a private health clinic by selling sexual favours to her male clients, whom she then blackmails for large amounts of money.
-At the same time, she resists the sexual advances of Elsa Farson (Carmen Silvera), a lonely, older woman.
+Julie Mason abuses her position as the owner of a private health clinic by selling sexual favours to her male clients, whom she then blackmails for large amounts of money.
+At the same time, she resists the sexual advances of Elsa Farson, a lonely, older woman.

-When businessman Lee Maitland (Alexander Davion) engages her services, Julie, who wants to make a new life for herself, is taken by her new client and quickly becomes his fiancée.
+When businessman Lee Maitland engages her services, Julie, who wants to make a new life for herself, is taken by her new client and quickly becomes his fiancée.
 Meanwhile, barred from visiting Julie, Farson is driven to suicide.